Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/README.md

 `identifier` contains all the information required to uniquely identify the given symbol in the source code.
 It will be used by `Renamer` to decide whether the symbol it comes across should be renamed or not.

 `module` contains the name of the module that allows us to identify whether the symbol should be included in renaming or not.

+`type` contains the type of the symbol.
+It's a string of value from a strictly limited enumeration. `type` means that the symbol represents type (like class or struct name), `namedFunction` means that the symbol represents function or method with name, and `operator` means that the symbol represents the operator.

 ## Feature list